jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

 - The F# version of classes
 - Immutable construct for group named values (labels)
 - Think tuples with names
-- Individual values can be made mutable
+- Individual properties can be made mutable
 - Commonly used in place of classes

 ---